UncleYee/mango-admin/README.md

 # Mango Admin

-Mango Admin is the management background of Mango CMS.
+Mango Admin is the management background for Mango CMS.